-- Ingesting contaminated food - examples include ground beef, unpasteurized milk, or fresh vegetables.
+- Ingesting contaminated food - examples include undercooked ground beef, unpasteurized milk, or raw vegetables.
 Infected people who work in restaurants and do not wash their hands properly after going to the toilet can spread the infection to customers and other members of staff.

-- Having physical contact with an infected person, known as person-to-person contact.
-Good hand hygiene is important in stemming the spread of infection.
+- Person-to-person contact - good hand hygiene is important in stopping the spread of infection.

-- Contact with animals - this may not only occur in farms, but also in petting zoos or country fairs.
+- Contact with animals - this can occur in farms, petting zoos, and fairs.

 Symptoms of E. coli infection

-The patient will typically experience symptoms within three to four days after being exposed to the bacteria, however, in some cases they may appear within a day or a week later.
+The patient will typically experience symptoms within 3-4 days after being exposed to the bacteria; however, in some cases, symptoms may appear within 24 hours, or 1 week later.

-- Abdominal pain - typically, the first symptom is severe abdominal cramping that comes on suddenly.
+- Abdominal pain - typically, the first symptom is severe abdominal cramping that often comes on suddenly.

 - Diarrhea - a few hours after the sudden abdominal pain, the patient typically has watery diarrhea.
-A day later there may be bright red bloody stools, caused by sores in the intestines.
+A day later there may be bright red bloody stools, caused by the toxin's damage to the intestines.

-- Vomiting - note that many patients who become ill may not vomit
+- Vomiting - however, many patients who become ill do not vomit.

-- Fever - note that many infected people may not have a fever
+- Fever - low grade, usually less than 101 degrees Fahrenheit; but, many infected people do not have a fever

 - Fatigue - diarrhea causes loss of fluids and electrolytes (dehydration), making the patient feel sick and tired.